HartharnSam/HartharnSam.github.io/_pages/animations.md

 ---

 # To start - design concepts
+I think I spent most my PhD making nice videos, and they have always been the bits of my presentations commented on positively.
+I figured it would be worth writing some of this down as a resource.
+I code in MATLAB, this works well for me as the core code for my model and lab are both already in MATLAB, however ideally I'd move to a more open source option like python.
+This would have the additional bonus that matplotlib plots start off looking nicer.

+In terms of design theory, there is a lot of theory around designing plots, I skip over nearly all of this here currently, but may add more in the future.
+Overall, the consideration should be how do you best show the important bits of the data to the audience, balancing the audience's need to not be overloaded with information, but providing enough contextual/scientific information, and not having the unethical appearance of trying to hide data for convenience (or indeed actually doing so).
+A key thing to think about is how you crop axes (including the color axis), this helps focus in on key features, you want each axis to be close to "information saturation" but with a little bit of space.

 Nearly all of this is self taught - and of that I picked it up from example scripts I was using, or had access to.
 A few useful resources:
 -	SPINSmatlab
 -	[SPINS Wiki](https://wiki.math.uwaterloo.ca/fluidswiki/index.php?title=Special:AllPages) has useful pages on animations and plots that are relevant to SPINS